Flex58/curriculum/javascript/computer_science/project_hash_map.md

 1. Create a new JavaScript file.

-1. Create a new instance of your hash map and set the load factor to be `0.75`.
+1. Create a new instance of your hash map and set the load factor to be `0.75` and set the capacity to be `16`.

     ```javascript
     const test = new HashMap() // or HashMap() if using a factory